gochain/gofs/README.md

    0.0.1

 COMMANDS:
      pin       Pin a CID
-     rate     Get the current storage rate in wei per GigaByteHour. cost     Get the current storage cost in wei for the given GigaByteHour. add      Add and pin a file.
+     rate      Get the current storage rate in wei per GigaByteHour. cost      Get the current storage cost in wei for the given size and duration. add       Add and pin a file.
-     status   Get the current storage cost in wei per GigaByteHour. help, h  Shows a list of commands or help for one command
+     status    Get the current storage status for a CID. receipts  Query for receipts.
+     help, h   Shows a list of commands or help for one command

 GLOBAL OPTIONS:
    --url value       GOFS API URL. (default: "https://gofs.io/api/v0/") [$GOFS_API]